jlvdb/TheliWrapper/README.md

 ## Requirements

-The *TheliWrapper* is entirely written in Python 3, but it depends on external components which are written in Python2 and C/C++.
+The *TheliWrapper* is entirely written in Python 3, but it depends on external components which are written in Python 2 and C/C++.
 Here is a (not neccessarily complete) list of components you will need to use the wrapper.

 Python:
 * Python 2 and 3 (version >= 2.5 and version >= 3.4)
 * Python 2 packages: numpy, scipy, matplotlib, pyfits
-* Python 3 packages: astropy or pyfits (optional)
+* Python 3 packages: astropy or pyfits (optional, but recommended)

 C-libraries:
 * Python C-headers